• Skip to primary navigation

 Be ready for wildfires with community alerts, evacuation routes, and family plans.

 It is important to be ready for wildfire long before it happens.
-This includes preparation in the home ignition zone, as well as assembling emergency supplies, planning escape routes, and leaving early during a wildfire.
+This includes preparing ignition-resistant homes, as well as assembling emergency supplies, planning escape routes, and leaving early during a wildfire.
 In many communities, residents can sign up for early warning systems.
 Communities can also prepare for wildfire through development of Community Wildfire Protection Plans, purchasing equipment, and scenario simulation for various types of fires.

 Wildfire Preparedness has three steps: